ouspg/CompSec/Lab2_Network/README.md

 * subtitles are embedded on the page itself and they are in *WebVTT* format.
 * subtitles are enclosed in a ```<script>``` tag.

 Use the Network tab in your browser's developer tools to inspect the response when visiting ```http://localhost:3000/video```.
 You should be able to see an interesting header: ```Content-Location: /<path>/<to>/<file>``` (if it doesn't show up on Firefox, try Chromium).
 You can access the video directly by using the path ```http://localhost:3000/<path>/<to>/<file>```.
 Since the subtitles are in *WebVTT* format, there should be a corresponding *.vtt* file alongside the video which you should also be able to access, just by changing the file extension.
-The promotion page source showed you that the subtitles are embedded to the page on the server-side, so if the subtitle file could be overwritten, you might be able to inject some javascript to that page.
+The promotion page source showed you that the subtitles are embedded in the page on the server-side, so if the subtitle file could be overwritten, you might be able to inject some javascript into that page.

 Juice Shop allows its customers to upload *zip* files with the site's *File Complaint* feature.
 However, they don't handle the file upload very well and their upload mechanism is vulnerable to [ZipSlip](https://snyk.io/research/zip-slip-vulnerability).
 If the uploaded *zip* archive contains files that have special directory traversal characters ("../", "..\\") and file paths in their names, the attacker can specify the location where those files will be placed on the server's filesystem when the archive is unpacked and even overwrite some existing files.